digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 ## LED and Key Board

-The LED & Key board is a common I/O module.
+The LED & Key board is a common I/O module based.
 It includes 8 buttons, 8 LEDs, and 8 7-segment displays.

 ![Led and Key Board](docs/ledandkeyboard.svg "Led and Key Board")

 Ecalls use bits in argument values for each element of the board.
-Bit positions, with 0 being the least significant bit (rightmost bit in place-value notation) are:
+Bit positions, with 0 being the least significant bit (rightmost bit in place-value notation), are:

 <img src="docs/ledandkeyboard_bits.svg" alt="Led and Key Board Bit Positions" style="width:85%; height:auto;">

 ### Ecall `0x150`: Set LEDs

 This ecall updates the LEDs on the top of the board.
 The least significant 8-bits of `a1` are used for the on/off values of LEDs.
 Bit 0 represents the right-most LED, etc.  **Note that the bit order is both 0-based and right-to-left.
 The LED names on the board are given in a 1-based, left-to-right order.**

 ### Ecall `0x151`: Get LEDs

 This ecall retrieves the current value of LED states in `a0`.

 ### Ecall `0x152`: Set right four seven segment displays

 This ecall updates the rightmost four seven segment displays.
-The values of `a1` are used to designate which of the 32 individual LEDs should be activated as previously shown.
+The values of `a1` are used to designate which of the 32 individual LEDs should be activated as shown above.

 ### Ecall `0x153`: Get right four seven segment displays